In all three districts of the town, parks, hiking and bicycle routes, as well as expansive green spaces invite you to enjoy your leisure time.

-The Lindenallee, a 100-year-old linden avenue with cobblestones on Wasserwerkchaussee, is a natural monument of very high calibre.
-The avenue was a former access road for Hattersheim's waterworks built in art nouveau style.
+The Lindenallee, a 100-year-old cobblestone avenue with lime trees on Wasserwerkchaussee, is a natural monument of very high calibre.
+The avenue is a former access road for Hattersheim's Art Nouveau waterworks.

-The Wasserwerkchaussee originates at the Hessendamm between Hattersheim and Okriftel.
+The Wasserwerkchaussee starts at Hessendamm between Hattersheim and Okriftel.

-The quarry lake, which was created by former gravel mining, is located in a protected landscape area.
+The quarry pond, which was created by gravel mining, is located in a protected landscape area.
 The water is surrounded by a pleasant walking route.
-The quarry lake is leased to the Angelsportverein Hattersheim 1977 e.V.
-(Hattersheim angling club 1977).
+The quarry pond is leased to the Angelsportverein Hattersheim 1977 e.V.
+(Hattersheim Fishing Club 1977).
 There are access points for fishers at various locations.
 Bathing and boating are not permitted due to strong, very cold currents!

-The quarry lake can be reached via Eichenstraße, Wiesbadener Straße, Diedenbergener Straße and Stettiner Straße.
+The quarry pond can be reached via Eichenstraße, Wiesbadener Straße, Diedenbergener Straße and Stettiner Straße.